- The museum

 The photographs of Brancusi, Rosso and Man Ray give the public the opportunity to see the sculptures through the artists’ own eyes.
 Three multimedia presentations, including projections and animations, will use modern digital techniques to replicate the artists’ explorations of form.

 Boijmans Tour and more

 The exhibition invites visitors to explore the artists’ working methods.
 A specially developed multimedia Boijmans Tour will examine several works in depth and allow visitors to upload a photo or video or leave a comment.
 The museum will organise two afternoon events with courses and workshops for adults and children.
 A church service will offer a unique reflection on the exhibition, and the museum will organise an art-historical lunch with recipes from the artists themselves.
 An introductory video will be posted on ARTtube.nl.
 A richly illustrated catalogue in English, Dutch and German with contributions from international experts will be available from the museum shop and via webshop.boijmans.nl.

 With thanks to

-The exhibition 'Brancusi, Rosso, Man Ray – Framing Sculpture' has been made possible by the Turing Foundation (Turing Toekenning 2013), the Boijmans Business Club, the VSBfonds, het Prins Bernhard Cultuurfonds (made possible by Breeman Talle Fonds), AON, the Cultural Heritage Agency of the Netherlands on behalf of the Ministry of Education, Culture and Science for the indemnity grant and the Kring Van Eyck.
+The exhibition 'Brancusi, Rosso, Man Ray – Framing Sculpture' has been made possible by the Turing Foundation (Turing Toekenning 2013), the Boijmans Business Club, the VSBfonds, het Prins Bernhard Cultuurfonds (made possible by Breeman Talle Fonds), the Mondriaan Fund, AON, the Cultural Heritage Agency of the Netherlands on behalf of the Ministry of Education, Culture and Science for the indemnity grant and the Kring Van Eyck.

 For more information or/ and images, please contact the Marketing and Communication Department